pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 `
 ```

+- userId
+  - Type: String
-- userId (String): User ID to be used as a device identifier.
+  - User ID to be used as device identifier.

 ### Sample code